 Working part time during retirement is not always a good idea.
 First of all, the financial situation can get complicated.
 Although a part-time job brings in income, this income may have unintended consequences.

-People who start taking Social Security retirement benefits before reaching full retirement age may see a reduction in their benefits if they return to work.
-For 2019, a person who won’t reach full retirement this year will see a reduction of $1 for every $2 earned above $17,640.
-To learn more, see the Social Security Administration’s guide, How Work Affects Your Benefits.
+People who start taking Social Security retirement benefits before reaching full retirement age may see a reduction in their benefits if they return to work and earn more than the annual limit.
+For 2024, the annual limit is just $22,320.

 Work can also tie people down.
 Retirees often want to move or travel, and that can be difficult with a job.
 People who work during retirement will also have less time for hobbies and social activities.